keep-starknet-strange/alexandria/README.md

 ## About

-Quaireaux is a community maintained standard library for Cairo 1.0.
+Alexandria is a community maintained standard library for Cairo 1.0.
 It is a collection of useful algorithms and data structures implemented in Cairo.
 Current version: [1.0.0-rc0](https://github.com/starkware-libs/cairo/releases/tag/v1.0.0-rc0)